IM postcode area

 Postcodes were introduced in the Isle of Man in 1993, with the island becoming the IM postcode area.
-Each town or area is associated with one or more postal districts, assigned by Isle of Man Post Office.
-Outside the larger towns, the postal districts are further broken down and each postal sector is assigned to a number of villages and settlements.
+Each town or area is associated with one or more postcode districts, assigned by Isle of Man Post Office.
+Outside the larger towns, the postcode districts are further broken down and each postal sector is assigned to a number of villages and settlements.

+Mail for the IM postcode area is processed by the Isle of Man Post Office at their headquarters in Douglas.

 Coverage

-The approximate coverage of the postal districts (and sectors, where relevant) is as follows.
+The approximate coverage of the postcode districts (and sectors, where relevant) is as follows.
 In each case the post town is "ISLE OF MAN".
 The "coverage" column includes the next digit of the post code (the sector).